 While at UC Davis, Frankel was able to pursue his lifelong interest in oxidation.
 His publication describing the inhibition of oxidation of human low-density lipoproteins by phenolics in red wine has been cited over 1900 times.
 His research on oxidation of emulsions is recognized as a seminal contribution to the understanding of interfacial phenomena in bulk vs. emulsion systems.
 In 1998 Frankel wrote and published the classic book Lipid Oxidation with a second edition appearing in 2005.
 These books are the most comprehensive references in the field.

-Frankel has given many international plenary lectures including the SCI International Lecture, The Lewkowitsch Memorial, The Kaufmann Memorial (ISF), the Finnish Chemical Congress (Helsinki) and keynote speaker Lipid Forum Kolding (Denmark).
-AOCS has honored him as a Fellow (initial class, 1998) and he is the recipient of the Chang Award (1999).
+Frankel gave many international plenary lectures, including the SCI International Lecture, The Lewkowitsch Memorial, The Kaufmann Memorial (ISF), the Finnish Chemical Congress (Helsinki) and keynote speaker Lipid Forum Kolding (Denmark).
+AOCS honored him as a Fellow (initial class, 1998), and he was the recipient of the Chang Award (1999).
 He was also the recipient of the Velsey Award (Czech.
 Chemical Society).
-In 2006 AOCS held a symposium in honor of his 50 years of lipid research and he was the initial recipient of The Edwin Frankel Best Paper Award for publications in Lipids and JAOCS.
-The award, sponsored by the Lipid Oxidation Division, continues to be given at the annual AOCS Meeting.
-In addition to mentoring numerous scientists at USDA, UC Davis, Frankel has conducted numerous short courses prior to annual AOCS meetings.
+In 2006, AOCS held a symposium in honor of his 50 years of lipid research and he was the initial recipient of The Edwin Frankel Best Paper Award for publications in Lipids and JAOCS.
+The award, sponsored by the Lipid Oxidation Division, continues to be given at the AOCS Annual Meeting & Expo.
+In addition to mentoring numerous scientists at USDA, UC Davis, Frankel conducted numerous short courses before AOCS Annual Meetings.

-After retirement from UC Davis, Dr. Frankel is now serving as a consultant to the Olive Oil Industry.
+After retirement from UC Davis, Dr. Frankel served as a consultant to the Olive Oil Industry.